 Non-owner car insurance costs $17 a month or $209 per year in North Dakota for coverage limits of 25/50/25.

-This rate may be higher or lower based on your driving profile, age, location and insurance company.
+Your rates may differ based on your driving record, age, location and the insurance company you choose.

 Cheapest non-owner car insurance companies in North Dakota

-Non-owner auto insurance rates may vary based on your driving record, ZIP code, and coverage needs.
-It’s a good idea to compare quotes from multiple insurers to find the best rate for your specific situation.
+Non-owner auto insurance rates can differ depending on your driving history, ZIP code and coverage requirements.
+You should compare quotes from multiple insurers to find the best rate for your needs.

 See the cheapest companies for non-owner car insurance in North Dakota in the table below.

-Company | Annual full coverage rates | Monthly full coverage rates |
+Company Annual full coverage ratesMonthly full coverage rates

-North Star Mutual | $181 | $15 |
+North Star Mutual$181 $15

 Note: *USAA is only available to military community members and their families.